 - Preparing project-related documents such as guides, templates, calls, etc.

-- Managing the project’s public listing on Rebus Projects
+- Managing the project’s public listing on the Rebus Community platform

 - Sharing calls for various contributors